-I believe that we should allow anyone from ANY part of the country who wishes to contest for any elective postion, including the Presidency, to go ahead and do so.
-My view is that this nation cannot be bound or held down by some unwritten, unconfirmed, underhand, invisible, outdated, antedelluvian, subterrannean and hotly disputed so-called ''gentleman's agreement'' which was purportedly entered into by a handful of faceless people from just one of the political parties which does not even have the backing of the Nigerian constitution.
-And neither can the aspirations, the will, the ambitions, the desires and the aspirations of over 150 million Nigerian people, from both north and south, be suppressed, ignored, downplayed and thwarted by a tiny regional cabal of former public office holders and civil servants who claim to be speaking for the whole of the north but who, in actual fact, are only speaking for themselves.
+I believe that we should allow anyone from ANY part of the country who wishes to contest for any elective position, including the Presidency, to go ahead and do so.
+My view is that this nation cannot be bound or held down by some unwritten, unconfirmed, underhand, invisible, outdated, antedelluvian, subterrannean and hotly disputed so-called ”gentleman’s agreement” which was purportedly entered into by a handful of faceless people from just one of the poltical parties which does not even have the backing of the Nigerian constitution.
+And neither can the aspirations, the will, the ambitions, the desires and the aspirations of over 150 million Nigerian people, from both north and south, be supressed, ignored, downplayed and thwarted by a tiny regional cabal of former public office holders and civil servants who claim to be speaking for the whole of the north but who, in actual fact, are only speaking for themselves.

 In the 50 years since we gained our independence from the British in 1960 the north has ruled the country for 38 years whilst the south has only ruled it for 11 years and 9 months.
 And in all those 50 years NO son or daughter of the Niger-Delta area had EVER ruled the country before until the divine hand of God and providence brought President Goodluck Jonathan to the throne just a few months ago.
 And now a handful of people from the north are demanding that he should not run next year and that he should step down and simply ensure that another northerner succeedes him.

 I believe that this is most unfair and I believe that that same divine hand that guided and lead Jonathan to where he is today will, through the voices, the votes and the freely expressed will of the people of Nigeria see him through and give him the victory should he decide to run for the Presidency next year.